-The Bank's capital is held by a dispersed, stable base of mainly Portuguese individual and institutional investors (see the Section 2.3 - Shareholder Structure and Note 41 of the notes to the Consolidated
+The Bank's capital is held by a dispersed, stable base of mainly Portuguese individual and institutional investors (see the Section 2.3 - Shareholder Structure and Note 42 of the notes to the Consolidated Accounts).

-Total staff for the Group at year-end 2022 was 382 (see the Section 2.4 - People).
+Total staff for the Group at year-end 2023 was 416 (see the Section 2.4 - People).

 The Bank's business model and risk appetite are designed to prepare us for operations under adverse market conditions.
 With this objective in mind, the Bank's solvency, asset quality, liquidity and other operational metrics are consistently strong and Management's focus on financial discipline is deliberate, permanent, and strategic.

-Since the Bank's founding more than 20 years ago, BiG has relied on internally-generated and largely-retained earnings to finance its growth after paying regular dividends - and to expand and improve on its business model, frequently during periods of market stress.
-We manage the business with own funds, client deposits, wholesale funding, and have never issued debt instruments.
+Since the Bank was founded 25 years ago, its growth has been fundamentally based on retaining the majority of internally generated profits, after paying regular dividends.
+The policy of retaining earnings has also been important in extending and improving the Bank's business model, often during periods of volatility in financial markets.
+BiG's business is essentially managed using its own funds, customer deposits and interbank financing.

 BiG's business model is based on technology-driven solutions to reach clients and process their transactions.
 We invest regularly in efficient, scalable processes and procedures and we encourage an operating culture that seeks to limit operational errors and credit losses to very low levels.
 We favor quality over size and market share across our business lines and have never sought to follow, or to replicate traditional, universal banking models.